 Hydrotherapy involves the use of water at various temperatures to promote better blood flow and overall wellbeing.
 Your hydrotherapy treatment will help stimulate blood flow to the feet and the entire body while boosting hormonal function.

 Did you know that 90% of your blood plasma is made of water?
 Drinking plenty of water is good at keeping your blood moving freely.
-So, remember to keep that bottle of water handy.
+Try to drink 8 glasses of water each day, and more if it’s hot out or if you’ve been exercising.

 Get a Massage